ibnsultan/sahil/README.md

 - variable declaration, initiation and redeclaration
 - The use of operators in expressions
 - The use of boolean expressions
-- Implement the basic control structure using the conditional statements
+- Implement the basic control structure using the conditional and iteration statements

 ## To DO  : `now dealing with the control structures`
 - [X] lexer